On the Hierarchical Community Structure of Practical Boolean Formulas: Introduction

 \item \textbf{Theoretical Results:} We theoretically justify our choice of HCS by showing that it behaves better than other parameters.
 More concretely, we show the advantages of hierarchical over flat community structure by identifying HCS parameters which let us avoid hard formulas that can be used as counterexamples to community structure~\cite{mull-sat16}, and by showing graphs where HCS can find the proper communities where flat modularity cannot.
-We also show that there is a subset of HCS parameters (leaf-community size, community degree, and inter-community edges) such that restricting them limits the size of embeddable expanders.
+We also show that there is a subset of HCS parameters (leaf-community size, community degree, and fraction of inter-community edges) such that restricting them limits the size of embeddable expanders (See Section~\ref{sec:theoretical-results}).

-\item \textbf{Instance Generator:} Finally, we provide an HCS-based instance generator which takes input values of our proposed parameters and outputs a recursively generated formula that satisfies those values.
-This generator can be used to generate ``easy" and ``hard" formulas with different hierarchical structures. \end{enumerate}
+\item \textbf{Instance Generator:} Finally, we provide an HCS-based instance generator which takes input values of our proposed parameters and outputs a formula that satisfies those values.
+This generator can be used to generate ``easy" and ``hard" formulas with different hierarchical structures (See Section~\ref{sec:scaling-experiments-HCS-generator}). \end{enumerate}

+{\bf Research Methodology:} We also codify a set of empirical tests which we believe parameters must pass in order to be considered for further theoretical analysis.
+While other researchers have considered one or more of these tests, we bring them together into a coherent and sound research methodology that can be used for future research in formula parameterization (See Section~\ref{sec:research-methodology}).
+We believe that the combination of these tests provides a strong basis for a correlative parameter to be considered worthy of further analysis.